tensorflow/docs/site/en/performance/model_optimization.md

   </figcaption>
 </figure>

-#### Choice of quantization tool
+### Choice of quantization tool

 As a starting point, check if the models in the Tensorflow Lite model repository can work for your application.
-If not, we recommend that our users start with the post training quantization tool as this is broadly applicable and does not require training data.
-For cases where the accuracy and latency targets are not met or hardware accelerator support is important, quantization aware training is a better option.
+If not, we recommend that users start with the post-training quantization tool since this is broadly applicable and does not require training data.
+For cases where the accuracy and latency targets are not met, or hardware accelerator support is important, quantization-aware training is the better option.

- Note that quantization aware training supports only a subset of convolutional neural network architectures.
+Note: Quantization-aware training supports a subset of convolutional neural network architectures.